developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/Laravel-README-By-Course.md

          'store' => 'products.save',
      ]);
      ```

-     In this example, you've customized the route names for the create and store actions.

 #### 15. **Route Model Binding with Explicit Binding:**
    - You can use explicit binding to manually specify how a model should be bound to a route.